aminnausin/mediaServer/README.md

   - Description
   - Studio
   - Release Dates
-- Persistent Metadata Mapping:
+- **Persistent Metadata Mapping**:
-  - Retains info even if file is moved or renamed
+  - Retains info even if file is moved or renamed when metadata tagging is enabled

 #### 📈 History & Stats